 7. Milford Track

 On this iconic New Zealand Great Walk, you will see an abundance of waterfalls including the gargantuan Sutherland Falls, which is 580m high.
 Walk along the rivers in pure green rainforests.
-The track emerges into the famous and stunning fiord of Milford Sound.
+The Milford Track emerges into the famous and stunning fiord of Milford Sound.
 Again, this is another track in the huge Fiordland National Park and one of the 5 Incredible Multi-day Hikes in the Fiordland National Park.

 Distance: 53.5km (33.2 miles).
 4 days.

 8. Routeburn Track

 This walk through the Southern Alps gives you the best views of the glacier-carved valleys and majestic lakes.
-Out of the 3 New Zealand Great Walks in the Fiordland National Park, the Routeburn Track spends less time the forest and more time in the alpine environment.
+Out of the 3 New Zealand Great Walks in the Fiordland National Park, the Routeburn Track spends less time in the forest and more time in the alpine environment.